M. Eric Johnson

-M. Eric Johnson is Dean of the Owen Graduate School of Management, Vanderbilt University.
+M. Eric Johnson is Dean (emeritus) and the Bruce D. Henderson Professor at Vanderbilt University’s Owen Graduate School of Management Owen Graduate School of Management, Vanderbilt University.
+At Vanderbilt, he served two terms as the Ralph Owen Dean, advancing the school through faculty and infrastructure development while enhancing its academic reputation as reflected in key business school rankings.
 Formerly, he was Associate Dean and the Benjamin Ames Kimball Professor at the Tuck School of Business at Dartmouth College in Hanover, New Hampshire, United States.
 He was also Director of the Glassmeyer/McNamee Center for Digital Strategies.
-Prior to Tuck, he was a professor at management at Vanderbilt University and a development engineer at Hewlett-Packard.
+Prior to Tuck, he was a professor of management at Vanderbilt University and a development engineer at Hewlett-Packard.